Finding the best RMA software is only the beginning as the customer experience takes center stage

 Optimize the Customer Experience Before Checkout

 With estimates of return deliveries reaching $550 billion by 20203, trying to minimize returns will be a primary focus for retailers of all sizes moving forward.
+Improving customer service has become a lot more metric-driven over the last two decades.
+The latest customer service stats point to one key initiative: growing customer happiness predictably and at scale.

 AI Agents can take cues from real-time behavior to be able to anticipate when a person is not 100% sure of a decision.
 For instance, if a person has clicked on the size guide a few times, the company would presume that she is curious about which size she should get.
 A virtual agent could preemptively reach out offering advice (This dress is small and will shrink a little in the wash.
 I’d recommend ordering up a size!).
 Research has found that sizing issues are a domineering reason that people return items, with 30% of items returned as they were too small and 22% returned for being too big4.
 If a virtual agent is deployed to help in these situations alone, the impact on the returns volume would be immense.